nickstanley574/DePaulCSC241Interview/_notes/02-notes.md

     * One the audience has a basic understanding Python.

-        * indentation,   the `print()` statement
+        * indentation,   the `print()` statement, basic if else statements

-        * basic if else statements
+        * basic Arithmetic operators and Comparison operators

-        * basic Arithmetic operators and Comparison operators,
+        * You can think of this has a week 3 topic.